 * Using gluten-free flour can change the texture and final result but you can of course always try!
 They’ll probably end up being just as delicious!
 I have tried with both whole wheat and whole spelt flour and both worked great.

-- Grease or line a muffin tin with muffin cups.
+- Grease or line a muffin tin with muffin liners.

-- In a large bowl mix the lukewarm milk, oil, sugar, salt, cardamom and yeast.
+- In a large bowl mix the lukewarm milk, oil/margarine, sugar, salt, cardamom, and yeast.

-- Start mixing in 3,5 dl/ 1,5 cups flour and add a tablespoon or two at the time until the dough starts to pull away from the bowl.
+- Start mixing in 3,5 dl/ 1,5 cups flour, then continue adding a tablespoon of flour at a time until the dough starts to pull away from the bowl.

-- Knead for a couple of minutes, on a floured surface, until you can feel how the gluten threads have become longer and springs back.
-Form a ball out of the dough and flour well.
+- Form a ball out of the dough and flour well.
 Put it back in the bowl and let rise for 20-25 minutes.

-- For the filling just mix all the ingredients in a blender or food processor until thick and smooth.
+- For the filling, mix all the ingredients in a blender or food processor until thick and smooth.

-- Cut 12 pieces with a sharp knife, I like mine around 5 cm / 2 inches thick.
-Transfer to the muffin tin and let rise for 20-45 minutes depending on how much time you’ve got, can be skipped but it results may vary.
+- Cut the log into 12 cinnamon buns with a sharp knife.
+Transfer the buns to the muffin tin and let rise for 20-45 minutes depending on how much time you’ve got on your hands.

 - Bake for 18-22 minutes until golden!
 Let cool and enjoy!